Development of an early warning method incorporating pre-supernova neutrino light curves: Introduction

 A massive star with initial mass $\geq 8\,\mathrm{M}_\odot$ at the Zero Age Main Sequence (ZAMS) emits neutrinos of all flavors during the late stages of stellar evolution.
 These ``pre-supernova'' (pre-SN) neutrinos are produced by thermal and nuclear processes in the stellar core.
 Their detections could provide an understanding of late-stage stellar evolution and the neutrino mass ordering (\cite{Kato2020_review}).
 Since these neutrinos are emitted before the core collapse, they can be used as an early warning to CCSNe.

 In the sub-MeV to few-MeV energy range, relevant for pre-SN neutrino detection, the neutrino interactions are predominantly coherent neutrino-nucleus scattering, electron scattering and inverse beta decay.
 Inverse beta decay (IBD, $\bar{\nu}_e+p\rightarrow e^++n$) which has an energy threshold of $1.806\,\mathrm{MeV}$, allows pre-SN electron antineutrinos to be observed by some large-volume neutrino detectors including KamLAND (\cite{KamLAND_detector}), Super-Kamiokande (\cite{Super-Kamiokande:2002weg}) loaded with gadolinium (SK-Gd, \cite{lucaspaper}), JUNO (\cite{JUNO_preSN}) and SNO+ (\cite{SNO+}), which have sufficient sensitivity to few-MeV signals.
 Furthermore, upcoming detectors such as DUNE (\cite{DUNE_SN}), Hyper-Kamiokande (\cite{HyperK}) and $100\,\mathrm{ton}$-scale dark matter detectors (\cite{Raj:2019wpy}) are expected to be sensitive to pre-SN neutrinos.
-The SuperNova Early Warning System (SNEWS 2.0), an upgraded global network of neutrino observatories, aims to coordinate and disseminate pre-SN and supernova alerts (\cite{SNEWS}, \cite{SNEWS_2.0}).
+To unite these global efforts, the SuperNova Early Warning System (SNEWS 2.0), an upgraded global network of neutrino observatories, aims to coordinate and disseminate pre-SN and supernova alerts (\cite{SNEWS}, \cite{SNEWS_2.0}).

 KamLAND (\cite{kamland_preSN}) and Super-Kamiokande (\cite{lucaspaper}) deployed pre-SN early-warning systems in 2015 and 2021, respectively.
-Furthermore, a combined pre-SN alarm system was launched in $2023$ (\cite{CombinedAlarm2024}).\footnote{The web page of combined pre-SN alarm system between KamLAND and SK: \url{https://www.lowbg.org/presnalarm/}} These systems issue an alarm with the statistical significance of a rate excess over the expected background. \cite{ShapeAnalysis2021} proposed an approach that incorporates time evolution of neutrino luminosity, and demonstrated improved sensitivity relative to rate-only approach.
-However, the previous study evaluated alarm sensitivity for cases where the core collapse time was given.
-Therefore our work presents a crucial update: we conduct a statistical test that includes the estimated core collapse time.
-This paper presents an alarm method using a rate and time based likelihood function with estimation of core collapse time.
-Also, we evaluate the alarm significance injected from various pre-SN neutrino light curve models and mass orderings.
+Furthermore, a combined pre-SN alarm system integrating KamLAND and Super-Kamiokande was launched in $2023$ (\cite{CombinedAlarm2024}).\footnote{The web page of combined pre-SN alarm system between KamLAND and SK: \url{https://www.lowbg.org/presnalarm/}} These systems issue an alarm with the statistical significance of a rate excess over the expected background. \cite{ShapeAnalysis2021} proposed an approach that incorporates time evolution of neutrino luminosity, and demonstrated improved sensitivity relative to rate-only approach.
+In this work, we re-evaluate the alarm performance to pre-SN neutrinos by applying actual event selection criteria, under the realistic background conditions.
+Furthermore, the alarm sensitivity is evaluated based on the false alarm rate taking continuous online operation into account.